joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5942675/2024/11/23/flyers-blackhawks-matvei-michkov-connor-bedard/

 **Climate Talks Forge a Deal on Money After a Bitter Fight**\
-`Some countries were outraged over what one delegate called the “deeply inadequate” plan, which calls for $300 billion per year in support for developing nations.`\
+`The financing plan, which calls for $300 billion per year in support for developing nations, was assailed as inadequate by some delegates.`\
 https://nytimes.com/2024/11/23/climate/cop29-climate-talks-conclusion.html

 **Rutgers extends 15-year losing streak to ranked foes after Illinois comeback**\